-Telemetry connections between FortiClient and FortiGate or EMS may be configured to require a pre-shared password or connection key.
-See Configuring Endpoints settings on page 175 and Creating gateway lists on page 153.
+You may configure Telemetry connections between FortiClient and FortiGate or EMS to require a preshared password or connection key.
+See Configuring Endpoints settings on page 173 and Creating gateway lists on page 151.

 The default Telemetry port number is 8013.
 This may be changed in EMS and FortiClient.
 When a port is not provided, FortiClient always attempt to connect to the default port, which is 8013.
-Changing this in EMS will lock out endpoints that are still using the default.
+Changing this in EMS locks out endpoints that are still using the default.